theupshift/chrdev/posts/2020-05-12-My-Privacy-stack-in-2020.md

 Do a self-examination, and think about what matters to you.

+**To me, privacy is about consciousness, possibility and choice.**

-**Stop being the product** and **start using an ethical and privacy-aware product** instead.
+**Start using an ethical and privacy-aware product**.

 No conspiracy theories here.
 Just my thoughts.

-**If you don't agree, that's fine.
-Don't be a hater and continue your path.**
+**I'm not an expert.
+This is just my opinion.
+If you don't agree, that's fine.**

-A small premise: nobody is perfect.
-I may contradict myself even without noticing.
+*A small premise: nobody is perfect.
+I may contradict myself even without noticing.*

 I **try** to be *as coherent as possible*.

 For feedback, addionational alternatives, or simply a discussion: please let me know [@christian_fei](https://twitter.com/christian_fei) or contact me via crifei [at] protonmail.com

-It's useless to say that every service has other alternatives, these are my opinions.
-So, here we go.

 ---

+One could say: if you don't own your encryption keys, there is no real privacy.

 # Email